Monday, 30 October 2023

 The Americans always had a special relationship with France and the Paris of the Jazz Age.
 Their interest in existentialism was understandable more particularly in a Cold War context.
 But neither existentialism nor phenomenology has anything to offer India which had come to the conclusion long ago that Samsara was Nirvana, Sat and Chit coincided in the taste of Bliss.
 Moreover, Islam too endorsed this view.
 An'al Haq- Being is Truth though the latter may be a pathless land.

 Why then did Indian intellectuals turn to a French misinterpretation of a German brand of philosophy which Indians had acquired directly from Lutheran Missionaries or at places like 'Benares on the Rhine'?
 One straw in the wind was the cretin Ranajit Guha.
 He had attended a KGB sponsored 'youth conference' in Paris just after the war and spent some time behind the Iron curtain.
 On his return, the Party finding him useless for Union organization, he had tried to get a PhD in History.
 But, at that time, to do economic history in Calcutta you actually had to learn Persian and do research in the archives.
 Writing high falutin' nonsense wouldn't get you a credential.
 Still, some foreigner published that nonsense and Guha emigrated on that basis.
 But even on a Lefty 'white tile rather than red brick' English campus, his nonsense couldn't get him a PhD.
 So he started sounding more and more like a proto-Naxal Foucault.
 Since it had become obvious, by about 1958, that Socialism meant begging Uncle Sam for food, Indian academics had no desire to join the Party and surrender half their pay check to it or to become subject to a 'revolutionary morality' which objected to your running off with your best friend's wife.
 Thus, to be safe on campus, you needed to pretend to be, not a 'useful idiot', but an utterly useless idiot writing illiterate gibberish.
-Citation cartels might enable you to escape to Amrika/Yurop where you qualified for intellectual affirmative action by reason of being a drooling imbecile.
+Citation cartels might enable you to escape to Amrika/Yurop where you qualified for intellectual affirmative action by reason of being a dark and drooling imbecile.

 Gayatri Spivak and Homo Baba showed that even illiterate English Literature Professors could pretend to be Marxist ideologues.
 Edward Said enabled them to pose as victims of racist epistemic self-abuse of a horrendous sort.
 This was the way forward.
 Write nonsense and go teach retards to write yet more illiterate garbage.
 Say boo to the BJP at regular intervals.
 You are already brain dead so just ensure your body is fed and medicated.